Bound state solutions with a linear combination of Yukawa plus four-parameter diatomic potentials using path integral approach: Thermodynamic properties: Introduction

-This paper is organized as follow: In Sec. \ref{Sec:PIF}, we present briefly the path integral formalism for this model.
-In Sec. \ref{Sec:GF}, the radial Green's function for the generalized four-parameter potential and the Yukawa potential is obtained.
-In Sec. \ref{Sec:ESWF} we obtain the exact energy spectrum and the normalized wave function for this potential for diatomic molecule.
-In Sec. \ref{Sec:ESWF}, the explicit expressions of thermodynamic properties are obtained and the results are presented and discussion in Sec. \ref{Sec:RD}.
-In final section, we present our conclusion and remarks.
+This paper is organized as follows.
+In Sec. \ref{Sec:PIF}, we briefly present the path integral formalism for this model where we obtain the radial Green's function for the generalized four-parameter potential and the Yukawa potential.
+Then, we derive the exact energy spectrum and the normalized wave function for this potential in the diatomic-molecule case.
+In final subsection we exhibit the limit cases of the energy spectrum.
+In Sec. \ref{Sec:TP}, the explicit expressions of the thermodynamic properties are obtained, and the results are discussed in Sec. \ref{Sec:RD}.
+Finally, we present our conclusions.